 Apple tarts made with puff pastry are best eaten the day they are baked.
 Like most recipes with puff pastry, they don't store well.
 It won't go bad quickly, but the crispy puff pastry crust will soften after a day.
 The texture and flaky pastry eating experience will be different if stored overnight, for example.

 I don't think this tart would freeze well either.
 It's best baked and eaten on the same day.
+You could experiment with freezing it unbaked and baking from frozen, but I haven't tested this.

 While Americans tend to serve apple pie with vanilla ice cream, French apple tarts aren't usually topped with anything.
 But I won't judge you if you feel like serving this easy apple dessert to your guests à la mode!
 This cardamom ice cream would be great or in the fall, this pumpkin ice cream!